-A. I have put together a Pre-shoot Checklist, which explains what you need to do to get your house looking its best for photography.
+A. I have put together a Pre-shoot Checklist outlining what you need to do to get your house looking its best for photography.

 Q. What is the best time of day for real estate photography?

 A: It really depends on the individual property and how is it positioned in relation to the sun.
 Generally, the best times to shoot an exterior are the East side in the morning and the West side later in the afternoon.
 The North and South sides can be photographed whenever the light is bright.
 This also applies to interior photographs.
 I try to use available light, or natural sunlight whenever possible.
-I find it more attractive than artificial light, or flash.
 It's worthwhile to let me know when the sun looks great on the exterior of the house or what time an important room looks best during the day.